Notre Dame fire was a warning bell. But will Europe listen?

 "We should never forget that there's also a cost to non-action, a lack of maintenance or a lack of prevention," he said.

-The problem is that prevention is practically invisible but grand restorations can be a boon for the politicians cutting the ribbon.
+The problem is that prevention is practically invisible but grand restorations can be a boon for the politicians cutting the ribbons.

 "You have seen that, now, the money is not the problem," said Quaedvlieg-Mihailovicis.
 "There is a lesson.
 Could we not invest smaller amounts, and not just for the biggest and the most iconic monuments?"